durgamahesh16/artemisia/docs/components/teradata.md

  * dsn: either a name of the dsn or a config-object with username/password and other credentials
  * destination-table: destination table to load
  * load-setting:
-    * drop-recreate-table: drop and recreate the target table.
-This may be required for Fastload for restartablity
     * skip-lines: number of lines to skip in he table
     * quotechar: character to be used for quoting
-    * error-file: location of the file where rejected error records are saved
     * truncate: truncate the target table before loading data
     * error-tolerance: % of data that is allowable to get rejected value ranges from (0.00 to 1.00)
     * session: no of sessions used for the load